CU-DBMI/gc-cloud-storage-bucket/{{ cookiecutter.project_name }}/README.md

 |-----------------------------------------|

 1. Make adjustments to the content as necessary (for example, this readme file).
-1. Fill in [variables.tfvars](variables.tfvars) with values that make sense for your initiative (note: these are by default filled in from cookiecutter values).
+1. Fill in [terraform.tfvars](terraform/operations/terraform.tfvars) with values that make sense for your initiative (note: these are by default filled in from cookiecutter values).
 1. Terraform __init__: to ensure Terraform is initialized use command `terraform -chdir=terraform/operations init`.
 1. Terraform __plan__: to plan the work and observe any needs use command `terraform -chdir=terraform/operations plan` .
 1. Terraform __apply__: to apply the work and create resources use command `terraform -chdir=terraform/operations apply`